India U-19 win OFC Youth Development Tournament 2019 in Vanuatu | Goal.com

 The Indian U-19 national team beat Tahiti 2-0 to clinch the OFC Youth Development Tournament 2019 at the Korman Stadium in Port Villa, Vanuatu.

-Floyd Pinto's boys defeated hosts Vanuatu and New Caledonia 1-0 and 4-1 respectively in the Group B to setup the final clash against the winners of Group A, Tahiti.
+Floyd Pinto's boys had defeated hosts Vanuatu and New Caledonia 1-0 and 4-1 respectively in Group B to setup the final clash against the winners of Group A, Tahiti.

 The Blue Colts scored twice in the second half through Manvir Singh (71') and Vikram Partap (88') to take home the title.

-The first half was not short of opportunities for India, especially when Vikram struck his attempt above the target off the rebound of Sumit Rathi's initial shot at target.
+The first half was not short of opportunities for India, especially when Vikram saw his attempt balloon above the target while pouncing on the rebound of Sumit Rathi's initial shot.
 The shots on target (4-0) were quite in India's favour at the break.

 Crossing over, substitute Gurkirat Singh's 52nd minute goal was ruled off-side and it took less than 20 minutes for the Indians to finally break the deadlock.